Support Our Work

 Making a Financial Donation

-If you wish to make a donation, firstly contact us.
-We can discuss the circumstances of your donation and whether you have any wishes about how the money is spent.
-We will then provide you with the relevant address details.
+We welcome any size of donation which will be put towards the support of young musicians in Cornwall.
+If you wish to make a donation, please contact us.
+We can discuss the circumstances of your donation and whether you have any wishes about how the money is spent, and whether you wish to make a one-off or regular (eg monthly) donation.

 Leaving Us a Legacy